marijnh/Eloquent-JavaScript/04_data.md

 {{index "slice method", [array, indexing]}}

-Another fundamental array method is `slice`, which takes a start index and an end index and returns an array that has only the elements between those indices.
+Another fundamental array method is `slice`, which takes start and end indices and returns an array that has only the elements between them.
 The start index is inclusive, the end index exclusive.

 ```
 console.log([0, 1, 2, 3, 4].slice(2, 4));